-This year we are working with the land on projects such as: a food forest and extending the existing garden, constructing the recycled materials shed, installing eaves troughs, putting roofs on 2 other tiny structures, building an entrance gate, planning greenhouses, building a chicken tractor and mobile chicken coop (We have 2 chicken coops already as we need those soil enhancers up here!), clearing the future fence zone, getting ahead with earthworks for soaking the landscape and slowing down the water with ditches and ponds amongst other little things like maintenance of walkways and weatherproofing buildings with natural stain.
+This year we are working with the land on projects such as: the food forest and extending the existing garden, constructing the recycled materials shed, installing eaves troughs, putting roofs on 2 other tiny structures, building an entrance gate, planning greenhouses, building a chicken tractor and mobile chicken coop (We have 2 chicken coops already as we need those soil enhancers up here!), clearing the future fence zone, getting ahead with earthworks for soaking the landscape and slowing down the water with ditches and ponds amongst other little things like maintenance of walkways and weatherproofing buildings with natural stain.
+And the list could go on and on as living off the grid always brings new projects and ideas to life.

 The land is located 35 minutes from Whitehorse, Yukon.
 The views are phenomenal!!!!
 We are surrounded by mountains and trembling aspens!
-We are a ten minute drive ( 45 min bike ride) to the large Lake Laberge which is connected to the Yukon River.
+We are a ten minute drive (45 min bike ride) to the large Lake Laberge which is connected to the Yukon River.
 You are sure to be inspired and moved by the landscape and its inhabitants.
+Living here is definitely quite peaceful , it’s a place where you can take the time to live in the present, surrounded by nature and share precious moments with others.

 Cooking / shopping